Slip-and-Fall Injuries at a Hotel

 There are four elements of negligence.
 To succeed with your personal injury claim, you must show that all four elements of negligence existed in the premises liability situation that caused your slip and fall.

-The first element of negligence is showing Holiday Inn owed you a duty or a responsibility, the second element is showing that they breached that duty, the third element is to show that the breach of duty caused your fall, and then lastly, prove that the fall caused by the breach of duty led to your damages.
+The first element of negligence is showing the hotel owed you a duty or a responsibility, the second element is showing that they breached that duty, the third element is to show that the breach of duty caused your fall, and then lastly, prove that the fall caused by the breach of duty led to your damages.

-If you slip and fall at a Holiday Inn, you should notify an employee right away.
+If you slip and fall at a hotel, you should notify an employee right away.
 A manager or human resources representative must complete an accident report that details what happened, how it happened, and when it happened.

 If you are physically able to do so, get photos of the accident scene.
 These photos could be very beneficial and help show where you fell, how you fell, and when you fell.
 If there are surveillance cameras in the vicinity that captured your fall that could be very helpful with your claim as well.

 It is imperative to establish medical care right away.
-If you delay medical treatment, it will become difficult to prove that the injuries were directly from the slip and fall at the Holiday Inn.
+If you delay medical treatment, it will become difficult to prove that the injuries were directly from the slip and fall.